BurkhardHeim/cvsToWx/README.md

            => in 'Patternfile.hs' see global variables
            : set function: selectFuncL = ( show [1,2,3,4,5])
-           : control which functions to seect of
+           : control which functions to select of

 #### MQ-Functions
 The name stems from 'Magisches Quadrat' magic square in English.
 The Oszilloskop uses [MQ3,MQ4,MQ5,MQ6]
 ###### The 3x3.
 ["There is just one 3x3 magic square..."](https://www.grogono.com/magic/3x3.php).

         => in WriteWXmaximaFile.hs
            fofourier1 = [4,9,2]
            fofourier2 = [3,5,7]